Stochastic dynamics of determinantal processes by integration by parts: Differential calculus and integration by parts

-is uniformly bounded in $t\in I_0$ by a positive constant.
-By the assumptions $\bold{(H2)}$ and $\bold{(H3)}$ and the form \eqref{F} of the functionals in $\mathcal{S}_D$, one may easily check that all the terms inside the expectations in the right-hand side of the above equality can be uniformly bounded in $t\in I_0$ by integrable r.v.'s and this justifies the exchange of expectation and derivative in \eqref{jkldklddd}.
-We check this fact only for the latter term.
+is uniformly bounded by a positive constant in an neighborhood of zero.
+By the assumptions $\bold{(H2)}$ and $\bold{(H3)}$ and the form \eqref{F} of the functionals in $\mathcal{S}_D$, one may easily check that \eqref{eq:eqthm36(2)}, \eqref{eq:eqthm36(3)} and \eqref{eq:eqthm36(4)} can be uniformly bounded in an neighborhood of zero by $\PP_D$-integrable functions.
+This justifies the exchange of derivative and expectation in \eqref{jkldklddd}.
+We check this fact only for \eqref{eq:eqthm36(4)}.
 Take

 of the form \eqref{F}.
-By \eqref{eq:derminuslog} we easily see that the modulus of the r.v.
+By \eqref{eq:derminuslog} we easily see that, up to a positive constant, the modulus of the r.v.